acro5piano/typed-i18n/README.md

 # Nesting

-You can nest your translations by creating getter functions:
+You can nest your translations.
+There are two options to implement it:

+**1. use getter functions**

 ```typescript
 import TypedI18n from 'typed-i18n'